openbaton/docs/docs/nfvo-configuration.md

 This is a property file that is used to configure the *Spring* environment and the **NFVO**.
 Since the component is based on the Spring framework some parameters are inherited, for a deeper explanation on all the parameters meaning, please refer to the [Spring documentation][spring-properties].

+Keep in mind that whenever some of the parameters below referred are changed, you will need to restart the NFVO.

 ### Modify NFVO General properties

 **IMPORTANT NOTES:**

-(Keep in mind that whenever some of the parameters below referred are changed, you will need to restart the NFVO)

-1) By default RabbitMQ is installed on the host of the NFVO.
-Be aware of the fact that if you want your VNFM to be executed on a different host, you will need RabbitMQ to be reachable also from the outside.
+By default RabbitMQ is installed on the host of the NFVO.
+Be aware of the fact that if you want any of your additional external components to be executed on a different host, you will need RabbitMQ to be reachable also from the outside.
-So when you want to deploy a VNF (EMS) in a VM which runs on a different host than the NFVO, you will need to configure the rabbitmq endpoint (**nfvo.rabbit.brokerIp**) with the real IP of the NFVO host (instead of localhost).

-This can be done by changing the following properties of the _/etc/openbaton/openbaton.properties_ file:
+In general, also the NFVO can be executed on a different host changing the following properties of the _/etc/openbaton/openbaton.properties_ file:
 ```properties
 nfvo.rabbit.brokerIp = localhost
 ```